 - Communicate with clients including setting up meetings for site visits, design reviews, and design delivery presentations.

 - Support coordination of site visits, perform site analysis, conduct site measurements and photo documentation.
 This will include locating and verifying available site data from multiple sources, evaluating existing conditions, and conducting detailed photographic mapping.

-- Support facilitation of participatory design workshops and the annual Summit.
+- Support facilitation of participatory design workshops and training events.

 - Plan, procure materials for, and assist with volunteer workdays.

 - Provide ongoing construction technical assistance to site representatives (on call support).

 - Support project management and collaborate to ensure progress towards design delivery timelines and goals.

 - Prepare supplemental material for grant reports, including charts, diagrams, and booklets.

 - Maintain cloud-based filing systems for all project related components and refine systems as needed to ensure efficiency.

 - Develop content for and create flyers, posters, printed resources, social media posts and presentations.